MarioLegenda/go-adjacent-set/README.md

 need it for something much more complicated, you have two options.
 Create an SQL query by yourself which is pretty simple to make but can also be found with a simple google search.
 The second option is just to skip this package entirely.

+The choice is yours.
+I hope you like it.

+## 4. Built in commands